A unique blend of high quality teaching and research

 The Applied & Computational Mathematics Group: The group has a wide range of interests in the mathematical analysis of partial differential equations and in magnetohydrodynamics.

 The Mathematical and Theoretical Particle Physics Group: Our research activities fall into the broad categories of quantum field theory, string theory and gravity, cosmology and solitons in field theory.
-The group's interests are complementary to those of particle physicists belonging to the Institute for Particle Physics Phenomenology, and together we form the Centre for Particle Theory.
+The group's interests are complementary to those of particle physicists belonging to the Institute for Particle Physics Phenomenology (IPPP), and together we form the Centre for Particle Theory (CPT).

 The Pure Mathematics Group: the areas of research of the pure mathematics group include global analysis, arithmetic, differential and hyperbolic geometry, number theory, representation theory, topology and interactions of these areas with dynamics, physics, engineering and computer science (robotics).